Coverage & Pairing Plan

 • Dedupe: deduplication is allowed for pilots/probes; release evidence uses strict non‑overlap on the full plan.

-• Exact pairing: preview/final counts must match and the edited run must reuse baseline window IDs; mixing schedules voids the paired Δlog guarantees.
+• Exact pairing: preview/final counts must match and the edited run must reuse baseline window IDs; mixing schedules invalidates the paired Δlog assumptions.

 Pairing Reuse (baseline → edited)